 Inside the enclosure, there are two libraries, three sanctuary towers and an antechamber called mantapa which is attached to the middle sanctuary tower.

-The image above shows the view of the innermost enclosure from the northeast side.
+The image shows the view of the innermost enclosure from the northeast side.
 The rightmost structure is the north library and next to it is the east gopura.
 The structure that has two kneeling dwarapalakas (guardians of the door) in front is the mantapa.

 The image above shows the view of the innermost enclosure from the southwest side.
 The leftmost structure is the south library and next to it is the east gopura.
 The view shows the west-facing facades of these structures.
 The three sanctuary towers are in the front.

-The image above shows the view of the innermost enclosure from the northwest side.
+The image shows the view of the innermost enclosure from the northwest side.
 The rightmost structure is the north library and next to it is the east gopura.
 The view shows the west-facing facades of these structures.
 The three sanctuary towers are in the front.

 The image shows the east-facing facade of the east gopura.
 The door frame and the pediment of this gopura are beautifully decorated.

 The pediment depicts the scene Shiva Tandava Nritya, i.e., Shiva performing his cosmic dance of creation, preservation, and destruction.

 The lintel depicts Indra – who is the dikpala (guardian) of the east – riding his vehicle Airavata, a three-headed elephant.
 Each Airvata head is shown as a monster-like figure attached to the elephant head.
 As you can see from the image below, Indra, whose head is missing, is holding the elephant trunk with the right hand, and the monster head with the left hand.
 The other two Airavata heads are at the ends.

 A damaged statue of Nandi the Bull is in front of the gopura.